smickovskid/aspireiq-sample/README.md

 3. `npm i -g serve` // this is to host the report
 4. `serve allure-report/`

-To run in headless navigate to `protractor.conf.js` and uncomment the `--headless` option
+To run in headless navigate to `protractor.conf.js` and uncomment the `--headless` option.
+This requires the latest chrome version in order to run